-In addition to saxophone, I also teaches flute, clarinet, trumpet and piano.
+In addition to saxophone, I also teach flute, clarinet, trumpet and piano.
 The only thing that matters is a desire to learn to play an instrument!
-I teach in Westerville as well as the southwest side of Columbus.
+I teach virtually and in my home on the southwest side of Columbus.

-As a former band director at St. Pius X, St. Matthew, St. Philip, St. Catherine, KIPP Journey Academy, Columbus Bilingual Academy and Coyle Music Saturday Band program, Buckeye Home school Band and New Horizons Band of Central Ohio, I have taught thousands of students and helped them to grow as players and love music.
+As a former band director at St. Pius X, St. Matthew, St. Philip, St. Catherine, KIPP Journey Academy, Columbus Bilingual Academy, Coyle Music Saturday Band program, and New Horizons Band of Central Ohio, I have taught thousands of students and helped them to grow as players and to love music.

 I have been teaching lessons and performing professionally since 1989.
 My main focus with students is to build a solid foundation upon which they can become the best musician possible.
 This is accomplished by teaching them how to read music, develop stable timing/rhythm, proper technique, and good breath support on their instrument.

-Currently I teach private lessons, conduct the Gahanna New Horizons Band play soprano saxophone in the Black Swamp Saxophone Quartet and play principal saxophone in the Ohio Capital Winds.
+Currently he teach private lessons, conducts the Buckeye Home School Bands, plays soprano saxophone in the Black Swamp Saxophone Quartet and is principal saxophone in the Ohio Capital Winds.